Workshop: Towards a better harmonization of snow observations, modeling and data assimilation in Europe, 30 - 31 October 2018

 There is no fee for the registration but registration is mandatory as the number of participants is limited to 150.
 Coffee breaks are offered.
 We also have a few travel support grants for Early Stage Researchers (up to PhD plus 6 years).
 Application is done during the abstract submission and the selection will be done by the scientific committee.

 Important dates:7 September 2018: abstract submission deadline.
-Abstract submission form is now available here
+Abstract submission (max.
+250 words) form is now available here

 21 September 2018: acceptance for oral/poster

 15 October 2018: registration deadline (or up to 150 participants)